Newtown, New Zealand: Newtown School

 The school has a Māori language immersion class, Ngāti Kotahitanga, providing an 80 per cent immersion environment.
 It also has an indoor heated swimming pool, computer suite, and separate junior and senior playgrounds.

 South Wellington Intermediate School

-South Wellington Intermediate School, also known as 'SWIS' is a co-educational state intermediate school for Year 7 to 8 students, with a roll of 371.
+South Wellington Intermediate School, also known as 'SWIS', is a co-educational state intermediate school for Year 7 to 8 students, with a roll of 371.
+It opened in 1946.